Cruz's homer leads Mariners to 6-3 win over Athletics

 UP NEXT:

-A's: Welcome former Oakland starter Brett Anderson back to the team for Wednesday's start after a recent minor league deal and four-start stint for Triple-A Nashville in which he went 1-1 with a 1.89 ERA.
+A's: Oakland welcomes its former starter, Brett Anderson, back to the team for Wednesday's start after a recent minor league deal and four-start stint for Triple-A Nashville in which he went 1-1 with a 1.89 ERA.
 Anderson, a lefty, made his Major League debut at 21 for the A's in 2009 and played for the team until 2014.
 He pitched for the Cubs and Blue Jays last season.

 Mariners: James Paxton (1-1, 5.12 ERA) starts Wednesday's game for Seattle and will try to build on his last start, a six-inning, 10-strikeout outing against the Indians on April 26 in which he gave up two runs on five hits in a no-decision.